cozy/cozy-stack/docs/replication.md

 db.replicate.to('https://bob.cozycloud.cc/data/contacts')
 ```

-To suport this we need to :
+To suport this we need to:
-- Proxy `_changes` route with since, limit, feed=normal.
-Refuse all filter parameters. [(Doc)](http://docs.couchdb.org/en/2.0.0/api/database/changes.html)
+- Proxy `/data/:doctype/_changes` route with since, limit, feed=normal.
+Refuse all filter parameters with a clear error message. [(Doc)](http://docs.couchdb.org/en/2.0.0/api/database/changes.html)
-- Add support of `open_revs` query parameter to `GET /data/:doctype/:docid` [(Doc) ](http://docs.couchdb.org/en/2.0.0/api/document/common.html?highlight=open_revs#get--db-docid)
+- Add support of `open_revs`, `revs`, `latest` query parameter to `GET /data/:doctype/:docid` [(Doc) ](http://docs.couchdb.org/en/2.0.0/api/document/common.html?highlight=open_revs#get--db-docid)
-- Proxy the `_revs_diff` [(Doc)](http://docs.couchdb.org/en/2.0.0/api/database/misc.html#db-revs-diff) and `_bulk_docs` [(Doc)](http://docs.couchdb.org/en/2.0.0/api/database/bulk-api.html) routes
+- Proxy the `/data/:doctype/_revs_diff` [(Doc)](http://docs.couchdb.org/en/2.0.0/api/database/misc.html#db-revs-diff) and `/data/:doctype/_bulk_docs` routes [(Doc)](http://docs.couchdb.org/en/2.0.0/api/database/bulk-api.html) routes
-- Have `_ensure_full_commit` [(Doc)](http://docs.couchdb.org/en/2.0.0/api/database/compact.html#db-ensure-full-commit) returns 201
+- Have `/data/:doctype/_ensure_full_commit` [(Doc)](http://docs.couchdb.org/en/2.0.0/api/database/compact.html#db-ensure-full-, revs, latestcommit) returns 201

 This will cover documents part of the Devices use case.

-With a way to list doctype, this could also cover Backup and Moving.

 ## Continuous replication

 It is impossible to implement it by simply proxying to couchdb (see unlimited inactive users).

-But neither the Device nor the Backup option need open continuous replication.
+The current version of cozy-desktop uses it. **TODISCUSS** It could be replaced by 3-minutes polling without big losses in functionality, eventually with some more triggers based on user activity.

-The only use case for which we might want it is sharing.
-Sharing has the advantage of being (at first) stack to stack.
-So we might imagine having the source of event "ping" the remote through a separate route.
+The big use case for which we might want it is Sharing.
+But, because Sharing will (first) be stack to stack, we might imagine having the source of event "ping" the remote through a separate route.

-**Conclusion** : no continuous replication except for a few special case (collaborative edit)
+**Conclusion:** Start with polling replication.
+Consider alternative notifications mechanism when the usecase appears and eventually use time-limited continuous replication for a few special case (collaborative edit).

 ## Realtime

 One of the cool feature of cozy apps was how changes are sent to the client in realtime through websocket.
-However this have a cost : every cozy and every apps open in a browser, even while not used keep one socket open on the server.
+However this have a cost: every cozy and every apps open in a browser, even while not used keep one socket open on the server, this is not scalable to thousands of users.

-Several technology can be used for this : Websocket, SSE or COMET like long-polling.
+Several technology can be used for realtime: Websocket, SSE or COMET like long-polling.
 Goroutines makes all solution similar performances wise.
 COMET is a hack, websocket seems more popular and tested (x/net/websocket vs html5-sse-example).
-SSE has some limitations (can't set header...)
+SSE is not widely available and has some limitations (headers...)

-Depending on benchmarking, we can do some optimization on the feed :
+Depending on benchmarking, we can do some optimization on the feed:
 - close feeds when the user is not on screen
 - multiplex different applications' feed, so each open cozy will only use one socket to the server.
-And then use a [SharedWorker](https://developer.mozilla.org/en/docs/Web/API/SharedWorker) or postMessage to pass the events to each application javascript context (either iframe or browser tabs).
+This is hard, as all apps live on separate domain, an (hackish) option might be a iframe/SharedWorker bridge.

+**Conclusion:** We will use Websocket from the client to the stack.
+We will try to avoid using continuous changes feed from couchdb to the stack.
+We will optimize if proven needed by benchmarks, starting with "useless" changes and eventually some multiplexing.

 ## Sharing